Elliot438b/wubba/README.md

     1. closetable (can't recover)

 ## v0.5 target

-- _self operation of deleting all closed table.
-- add an ACTION depositable, allow dealer suppy deposit for its exsiting table.
-    - **NOTE**: AUTO START: if tablestatus==PAUSED, change to ROUND_END
+**NOTICE: Checking all transfer actions, if the amount == 0, don't transfer.**

+- Smart contract account's operation: delete all of table closed.
-- add global var CardsMinLimit, init with 100.
+- Add a global variable: **CardsMinLimit**, initial with 100.
-- add a bool table field in table-stats: isPrivate.
-If it's true, UI could hidden the table.
+- Add a bool field in table-stats: **isPrivate**.
+If it's true, UI could hidden this table in list.
+- Add an ACTION depositable: allow dealer to supply deposit for its existing table.
+    - **NOTE**: AUTO START: if tables tatus == PAUSED, change it to ROUND_END.
+    - **NOTE**: Can edit **isPrivate** field of its existing table though this ACTION.
+    - params: (name dealer, asset deposit, bool isPrivate)
-- change newtable ACTION params:
+- Change ACTION newtable params:

 parameter | required | default
 ---|---|---
 name dealer | *required |
 asset deposit | *required |
-isPrivate | *option | 0 (public)
+bool isPrivate | *option | 0 (public)
-oneRoundMaxTotalBet_BP | *option | 1000
+asset oneRoundMaxTotalBet_BP | *option | 1000
-minPerBet_BP | *option | 100
+asset minPerBet_BP | *option | 100
-oneRoundMaxTotalBet_Tie | *option | 100
+asset oneRoundMaxTotalBet_Tie | *option | 100
-minPerBet_Tie | *option | 1
+asset minPerBet_Tie | *option | 1
-oneRoundMaxTotalBet_Push | *option | 50
+asset oneRoundMaxTotalBet_Push | *option | 50
-minPerBet_Push | *option | 1
+asset minPerBet_Push | *option | 1

-- add an ACTION dealerWitdaw, allow dealer withdraw from dealerBalance.
+- Add an ACTION dealerWitdaw: allow dealer to withdraw from dealerBalance.
     - **NOTE**: Must keep dealerBalance >= oneRoundDealerMaxPay*2 at least.
     - **NOTE**: If dealer want to withdraw all, close the table.
-- change closetable ACTION: transfer all the dealerBalance to dealer account before closing table.
+- Change ACTION closetable: transfer all the dealerBalance to dealer account before closing this table.
     - **NOTE**: table closed can't be recovery any more.

 ## v0.5.1 target